What is Good Writing?

 An organisation is driven by ideas.
 Ideas don’t make much sense if they aren’t arranged in some way.
 Something has to come first, something has to go last, and several things usually end up in the middle, one after another, in a logical sequence.
 To determine that sequence, think of a piece as being divided into parts, one for each group of ideas the writer is working with.
 To come up with a beginning, think about the best way to introduce these groups of ideas so that readers will be interested in them and want to find out more.
 Then, arrange the groups so that each one leads naturally into the next in a way that is interesting, entertaining, and consistent with the reader’s expectations.
 Finally, come up with an ending that feels finished and gives the reader something to think about.

 If you want to work toward excellence and become a better writer, follow this 3-step game plan.

 Step 1: Identify the values.
 Know what they are and why they are important.

 Step 2: Practice the values.
-Practice hunger by being proactive and demonstrating a desire, passion, drive, and initiative to write.
-Practice consistency by disciplining yourself to write every day and make steady progress over time.
-Practice perseverance by never giving up and not letting adversity deter you from your goals initiative to write.
+You must Practice hunger by being proactive and demonstrating a desire, passion, drive, and initiative to write.
+Further Practice consistency by disciplining yourself to write every day and make steady progress over time.
+And last but not the least, Practice perseverance by never giving up and not letting adversity deter you from your goals initiative to write.